iain-burge/quantum_st-attack/README.md

 ![](img/coallition.png?raw=true)

-in which coalitions of nodes are represented by binary strings (cf.
+The coalitions of nodes are represented by binary strings (cf.
 <a href="https://arxiv.org/abs/2502.00446">preprint paper</a>, Section 3.4, for further details
 about this).